Work Inspiration: Japanese-Canadian Architect Raymond Moriyama

 Please note how incredibly significant it is that Moriyama is the one who designed a War Museum given he was imprisoned in an internment camp during one of the wars Canada participated in.

 "Canada went to war claiming democracy, you know, individual right, but at home it was just the opposite.
 Almost in shambles.
-Twenty-two Japanese-Canadians were tossed into internment camps in their own country.
+Twenty-two thousand Japanese-Canadians were tossed into internment camps in their own country.
 If you were called an 'enemy alien' as a child of twelve, and to be called a 'goddamn Jap,' it will never escape you."

 "Before we started, I insisted that part of our research, we talk to Canadians across Canada and listen to their opinions, thoughts, inspiration about war or anti-war sentiment.
 And the input we received is part of that project now.
 The first day on the job I said this place is not meant to be beautiful in the conventional sense, it was meant to disturb people, and to bother them, to represent a war-torn situation."